 The Constant Companion

 I am seven.
 Or eight.
 Or nine.
-The specific age matters less than the constancy: from my earliest memories until approximately age twelve, I live inside a particular sensation.
+The specific age matters less than the constancy: from my earliest memories until approximately age twelve, I lived inside a particular sensation.
 It sits in my stomach, a tight ball of readiness.
 Neither quite nausea, though sometimes it tips that way, nor quite pain, though it aches.
 It is the feeling of waiting.
 Esperando (waiting).
 Always listening and waiting for the sound that will tell me whether this evening will be safe.

 By the time I hear the garage door, I have already assessed multiple variables.
 What day of the week is it?
 Fridays are more dangerous.
 How late is he?
 Later means more drinking.
 Did my mother seem tense at dinner?
 Her tension means she has already sensed something.
 Is my younger sister being too loud?
 Noise draws attention, and attention is dangerous.
 The youngest is seven years younger than me, still small enough that sometimes she cries in ways I cannot quiet, and this terrifies me more than my own danger.